corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/ledger-graph.md

     LedgerGraph requires operative Corda nodes to have a Minimum Platform Version (MPV) of 6 or greater, which corresponds with Corda Enterprise 4.4 or newer.

-* **Network MPV** > 6

-    Like Corda nodes, the Corda Network are required to have an MPV of 6 or greater.

 ### Database requirements